Laramie, Wyoming: Government and laws

 Laramie has a council–manager form of government.
 The council, the city's legislative body, consists of nine members who serve overlapping four-year terms.
 The council members set policy, approve budgets, pass ordinances, appoint citizen volunteers to advisory boards, and oversee the city staff.
-Two members of the council are elected from each of three wards.
+Three members of the council are elected from each of three wards.
 The council picks a mayor and vice-mayor once every two years at the first council meeting in January.
 Laramie is the county seat of Albany County and houses county offices, courts, and the county library.

 In 2015, Laramie passed an LGBT anti-discrimination bill.
 The ordinance bans discrimination against LGBT people in employment, housing and public accommodations such as bars and restaurants.

 Education

 Albany County School District#1, the only school district in the county, is headquartered in Laramie.
 It governs 19 public schools in an area of 4000 sqmi including Laramie, Centennial, Rock River, and rural locations.
 A total of about 4,000 students attend these schools, the Laramie fraction of which includes seven elementary schools, one middle school, Laramie High School, and Whiting High School.
 Snowy Range Academy, a charter school, serves children in grades K–7.
 The University of Wyoming also offers a Lab School (colloquially referred to as "Prep") for K–9 students.

 St. Laurence, a Catholic school of the Roman Catholic Diocese of Cheyenne, formerly served children in grades K–6.
 It opened in 1951 and in 2016 it had 30 students.
-It closed on June 30, 2016 as its costs had increased and the numbers of students had declined.
+It closed on June 30, 2016, as its costs had increased and the numbers of students had declined.
 Laramie Montessori School now occupies the campus.

 The main campus of the University of Wyoming is in Laramie.
-In 2009, about 13,400 students were enrolled there at the undergraduate, graduate, and professional levels.
+In fall 2024, about 8,200 students were enrolled there for live instruction at the undergraduate, graduate, and professional levels, with nearly 2,300 others enrolled in online programs.
 A branch campus of Laramie County Community College is also in Laramie.

 The WyoTech campus offers 9-month courses in Automotive Technology, Collision & Refinishing Technology, and Diesel Technology, as well as a variety of specialized industry programs—including High-Performance Power Trains, Street Rod, Trim and Upholstery, Chassis Fabrication, and Applied Service Management.

 Media

 The Laramie Boomerang is Laramie's main newspaper.
 The Branding Iron is a student-run newspaper at the University of Wyoming.
 Wyoming Public Television station KCWC-DT, licensed to Central Wyoming College in Riverton, has a transmitter near Laramie known as KWYP-DT.

-Many radio stations broadcast from Laramie.
-Three are Wyoming Public Radio stations: KUWR, 91.9 FM; KUWY, 88.5 FM, classical, and KUWL, 90.1 FM, jazz.
-The others are KOCA-LP, 93.5 FM, Spanish; KCGY, 95.1 FM, country; KIMX, 104.5 FM, top 40 (CHR); KLMI 106.1, Variety, KRQU, 98.7 FM, classic rock; KARS, 102.9 FM, classic rock; KHAT, 1210 AM, country; and KOWB, 1290 AM, news and talk.